Health Insurance is the #1 most sought after benefit among job seekers. Offering the right plans can ensure you hire and retain the best employees.

 Offering voluntary Life Insurance is just as important as sometimes your employees' spouse or children are uninsurable otherwise.
 Make sure at least some of these plans are portable just in case the something major happens with their health.

-Employers everywhere are adopting stand-alone telemedicine programs.
+Employers everywhere are adopting stand-alone telehealth programs.
 Why?
 Because it's nothing but wins.

 1) Low cost to provide.